jendrikseipp/vulture/README.txt

   $ vulture --help

 After you have found and deleted dead code, run vulture again, because it may discover more dead code.
+You can list false-positives (used code that is marked as unused) in a python module and add it to the list of scanned paths (see ``whitelist.py``).

 Similar programs
 ----------------

 * vulture can be used together with *pyflakes*
 * The *coverage* module can find unused code more reliably, but requires all branches of the code to actually be run.

 Feedback